 In summary, id verification in Kenya involves verifying an individual's personal information against official records to ensure that they are who they claim to be.
 The process is used by various organizations for different purposes, including government programs, financial transactions, and access to various services.

-The IPRS is managed by the National Registration Bureau (NRB) which is a government agency under the Ministry of Interior and Coordination of National Government.
+The IPRS is managed by the National Registration Bureau (NRB), which is a government agency under the Ministry of Interior and Coordination of National Government.
 The system is designed to provide a unique identification number to every citizen and resident in Kenya and is used for various government programs and services, such as voter registration, census taking, social services provision, and identity verification.
+In essence, the IPRS also functions as an effective IPRS checker for verifying identities across different sectors.

 What is the use of IPRS ID Verification Kenya?